• AI Sales

-What Is an AI Sales Copilot?
-A Complete Guide
+What Is an AI Sales Copilot & Do You Need One?

-Most sales tools are designed to be a system of record.
-They are great at showing you dashboards of what happened last quarter, but they don't help you decide what to do in the next five minutes.
-Your CRM tells you who a customer is; it doesn't tell you that they just re-opened your proposal from three weeks ago and that you should follow up right now.
-An AI sales copilot is different.
-It’s a system of action.
-It works alongside you in your inbox, analyzing real-time engagement signals to give you clear, specific advice on what to do next to move deals forward.
+Your CRM is great at telling you what happened last quarter.
+It’s a system of record, a library of past events.
+But it won’t tell you that a key prospect just reopened your proposal from three weeks ago and that you should follow up right now.
+That’s not a system of record; it’s a system of action.
+An AI sales copilot is different from the tools you’re used to.
+It works alongside you in your inbox, analyzing real-time engagement signals to give you clear, specific advice on what to do in the next five minutes to move a deal forward.

 Key Takeaways